-If you’re facing that time in your homeownership that many people dread – the remortgage, I get it.
-It can mean getting lots of paperwork together, valuations, legal work and time on the phone or in a meeting with your mortgage broker to find the next mortgage deal, not to mention the potential increase in monthly repayments...
+If you’re facing that time in your homeownership that many people dread – the remortgage, we get it.
+It can mean getting lots of paperwork together, valuations, legal work and time on the phone or in a meeting with your mortgage broker to find the next right mortgage deal, not to mention the potential increase in monthly repayments...

 But why do people dread the remortgage process?

-I’m sorry to be the bearer of bad news, but choosing a mortgage has to be different – despite Amazon now offering insurance I certainly wouldn’t recommend choosing a mortgage in the same way – even if you could pay for next day delivery...
+Sorry to be the bearer of bad news, but choosing a mortgage has to be different – despite Amazon now offering insurance I certainly wouldn’t recommend choosing a mortgage in the same way – even if you could pay for next day delivery...

 The choice is all yours, but did you know, you may not have as much choice if you shop online for a remortgage on your own?
 There are many respected lenders that choose only to work with brokers, so you could well be missing out on a huge chunk of the options…

-It’s time to prepare for 2025
+It’s time to prepare for 2026

 Great Google reviews are one thing, but it doesn’t change the pursuit of excellence for me.
 I can’t promise you the cheapest remortgage rate, or to save you money or even find you the ‘best’ mortgage – everyone’s different and what’s RIGHT for you is what I’m interested in (and saving you time and worry).